 Build the habit of doing this religiously, this will avoid you overspending and if you manage to go overbudget you can always realign your budget for the remainder of the month.

 - Some of the cells are locked to protect the formulas being changed in error to unprotect an excel sheet the password is 2021.

 - All you need to do is rename the Income titles if you wish, to reflect your Income sources each month for example: Salary, Bonus, Benefits etc.

 - Rename the Expenses columns to reflect the bills you commit to each month Example: Rent, Mortgage, Council tax, Childcare, Insurance, Travel etc.

-- Change the date at the end of the formula in the column for the Date of transaction for each Expense to reflect the date you pay that particular bill for accuracy i.e 20 for the 20th of each month.
-(The number is the only part of the formula you need to change)
+- Change the numbers at the end of the formula in row 12 (The Date of transaction row) for each Expense to reflect the date you pay that particular bill for accuracy i.e. 20 for the 20th of each month.
+(The number is the ONLY part of the formula you need to change)

 - Input the amount of all your fixed expenses for that particular month.